Generate by Classification

 Step Size

 Keep in mind that since we have created both the classification series and a value map, the values displayed in the spreadsheet are mapped values, not the underlying data.
-To see the underlying classification data, you may go to the series toolbar and change the Default setting to Raw Data.
+To see the underlying classification data, you may go to the series toolbar and change the setting to .

 Opening the valmap API5B_MP, we see that the actual data in API5B_CT are integer values from 1 to 9, and that observations 1 and 3 are coded as 4s, while observations 4 and 5 are coded as 3s.